Last updated 11th July 2022

 We can't guarantee that functionality will always be error-free, as such we can't be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of the operation of or inability to operate the website and any other web pages, or any data that may have been accessed by 3rd parties and subsequent results of that, even if you have advised us of the possibilities of such damages.

 We develop all websites on our own server with nightly backups.
-If it’s agreed to use an external development server, we will take intermittent backups however we can't be liable for potential loss of files, and such a scenario may incur additional costs to redo work and deadlines extended.
+If it's agreed to use an external development server, we will take intermittent backups however we can't be liable for potential loss of files, and such a scenario may incur additional costs to redo work and deadlines extended.
+We are void of all liability if a service or product provided causes loss of profit or damage to property or person after it has been rendered complete as the client is provided the opportunity throughout the project to provide input and feedback.
+This input amounts to an "inspection" of goods and voids any liability of breach of terms regarding quality and likeness to the provided description of the product.
+This condition is agreed upon at the outset of any and all work to be conducted between Infinity Web Development and your company.

 Maintenance and Ongoing Support

-We handle all project communication via email at [email protected]
+We handle all project communication via email at [email protected].

 At appropriate times when there are a number of topics to cover we can do a scheduled online meeting.

-We understand there are 'old school' people who prefer face to face meetings and phone calls for the majority of communication and that's cool - we may be able to refer you to a suitable developer.
+We understand there are "old school" people who prefer face to face meetings and phone calls for the majority of communication and that's cool - we may be able to refer you to a suitable developer.
 We have established processes and it will only create conflict accepting the quote and then trying to change things to suit your preferences, so please don't.
 Not everyone is perfect for everyone and that's fine!